pinax/django-user-accounts/docs/settings.rst

 Default: ``True``

 If ``True``, creation of new accounts is allowed.
+When the signup view is called, the template ``account/signup.html`` will be displayed, usually showing a form to collect the new user data.

+If ``False``, creation of new accounts is disabled.
+When the signup view is called, the template ``account/signup_closed.html`` will be displayed.

 ``ACCOUNT_LOGIN_URL``
 =====================

 Default: ``"account_login"``

+The name of the urlconf that calls the login view.

 ``ACCOUNT_SIGNUP_REDIRECT_URL``
 ===============================

 Default: ``"/"``

-The url where the user will be redirected after successful signup.
+The url where the user will be redirected after a successful signup.

 ``ACCOUNT_LOGIN_REDIRECT_URL``
 ==============================

 Default: ``"/"``

-The url where the user will be redirected after successful authentication.
+The url where the user will be redirected after a successful authentication, unless the ``next`` parameter is defined in the request.

 ``ACCOUNT_LOGOUT_REDIRECT_URL``
 ===============================